benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>
 <br/>

-#### The Age of Analysis, Profiling and Omnicient Surveillance
+#### The Age of Analysis, Profiling and Omniscient Surveillance
-With people analytics, correlations are drawn and judgements are made about our behavior and social skills, and statistics are used to score our intelligence, quality of work, and probabilities of success or failure for particular tasks.
+With people analytics, correlations are drawn and judgements are made about our behaviour and social skills, and statistics are used to score our intelligence, quality of work, and probabilities of success or failure for particular tasks.
 However, in any form of real world analysis, finding correlations in data (big, disparate or otherwise) is only the starting point of research, the process thereafter needs to establish the accuracy and validity of that data and whether correlations present a causal relationship or are merely coincidental.
 People analytics is being sold as a turn-key solution to recruitment and human resources, and is being touted as a substitute for, rather than a supplement to, observation and analysis.
 What makes people analytics particularly repugnant is the vast amount of intrusion and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.

 Even if we can solve the problems of causal mechanism, systematic bias, and accuracy, do we want to live in a world where every aspect of our lives are monitored and our worthiness continually calculated?
 Will there be serious social and psychological consequences of reducing people to numbers?
 Will this lead to a lack of employee diversity?
 Will constant surveillance stifle creativity and innovation leading to less serendipitous discoveries?
 How can fairness and due process be articulated when correlations from a complex and secretive algorithm is the one keeping "score"?
 Am I negatively affecting my "score" by publishing this article?